Policies, programs, and practices that aim to prevent or avoid the harms associated with the use of alcohol or other drugs.

 - AGE AT FIRST USE

-Beginning substance use early puts one at greater risk for substance use disorder development.
+Beginning substance use at an early age puts one at greater risk for substance use disorder development

 - FAMILY FACTORS